-- Enter the speed-dial location (000 to 999 or 0000 to 4999).
+- Enter the speed-dial location (000 to 999), or select the menu button designation from the display (5340 IP Phones only).

 Using the Directory

 You can use the Directory to find internal or external contacts or find and activate system features.
 The directory uses Intelligent Directory Search (IDS), which is similar to the "text on 9 keys" (T9) predictive search feature used for mobile phones.
 The Directory has the following three subdirectories: